NDaria-Cyber/Token-Hijack-leading-to-Account-Compromise/README.md

 ## Impact

 - Confirmed various account compromises
-- Expose of sensible data to the attacker (personal messages)
+- Expose of sensitive data to the attacker (personal messages)
 - Loss of control of user's own account
 - Potential loss of accounts
 - Session abuse through unauthorized access

+## Recommendations
+- Avoid executing unknown .exe files
+- Enable end-point security protection
+- Verifiy file and file source before executing
+- Use browser sandboxing

 ## Supporting evidence

-The following alerts show unknown devices or locations.While they don't conclude the proof by themselves, they corelate with the timeline of the malware infection and the idea of token theft.
+The following alerts show unknown devices or locations.While they don't conclude the proof by themselves, they correlate with the timeline of the malware infection and the idea of token theft.

 <img width="300" height="400" alt="image" src="https://github.com/user-attachments/assets/90e56e8d-8ab2-4bc7-a02d-df1f159616d6" />